steinbergmedia/vst3_dev_portal/src/pages/FAQ/Miscellaneous.md

 static const FUID AGainProcessorUID (0x84E8DE5F, 0x92554F53, 0x96FAE413, 0x3C935A18);

 BEGIN_FACTORY_DEF (stringCompanyName, stringCompanyWeb, stringCompanyEmail)
 	//---First plug-in included in this factory-------
 	// its kVstAudioEffectClass component
 	DEF_CLASS2 (INLINE_UID_FROM_FUID(AGainProcessorUID),
                 PClassInfo::kManyInstances,	// cardinality
-				kVstAudioEffectClass,	// the component category (do not changed this) stringPluginName,		// here the plug-in name (to be changed) Vst::kDistributable,	// means that component and controller could be distributed on different computers AGainVST3Category,		// Subcategory for this plug-in (to be changed) FULL_VERSION_STR,		// Plug-in version (to be changed) kVstVersionString,		// the VST 3 SDK version (do not changed this, use always this define) Steinberg::Vst::AGain::createInstance)	// function pointer called when this component should be instantiated
+				kVstAudioEffectClass,	// the component category
+				stringPluginName,		// here the plug-in name
+				Vst::kDistributable,
+				AGainVST3Category,		// Subcategory
+				FULL_VERSION_STR,		// Plug-in version
+				kVstVersionString,		// the VST 3 SDK version Steinberg::Vst::AGain::createInstance)
     //...

 ```

 If you use the [VST 3 Project Generator](../What+is+the+VST+3+SDK/Project+Generator.md), new GUIDs will be generated automatically for you.
 You could use your IDE (like Visual Studio) to create GUID or use some online generators (for example: [https://guidgenerator.com/](https://guidgenerator.com/)).

-GUIDs are also used to identify all interfaces in VST 3 (like in COM).
+GUIDs are also used as interface identifier in VST 3 (check in the VST SDK source code where the macro DECLARE_CLASS_IID is used).